 Dit Da Jow is an analgesic liniment traditionally preferred by martial artists.
 Often a martial arts master blends his unique mixture of many aromatic herbs such as myrrh and ginseng, which are combined to stimulate circulation, reduce pain and swelling, and improve healing of injuries and wounds.
 The tradition became known as “hit medicine”.
 Many people have also found this sort of liquid analgesic to be useful for reducing the aching of muscles, and arthritis and rheumatism discomfort.

 I researched traditional Dit Da Jow recipes and while it was hard to find many of them (most are considered secret family recipes), I finally found a mixture that works really well for us.
 I used herbs that can be found in the US, so this wouldn’t be considered true Dit Da Jow, but it has been very effective for our bumps and bruises.
 It also helps speed recovery of non-martial arts related injuries so we keep it on hand.
 Store bought Dit Da Jow is available, though I haven’t tried it to know if it is as effective.

 As with any herbs, vitamins or drugs, consult with a doctor before using, especially if you are pregnant or nursing.
 This recipe is for external use only.
-I buy all of my herbs from Mountain Rose Herbs, but any quality sourced organic/wild-crafted herbs will work.
+Any quality sourced organic/wild-crafted herbs will work.
 It is not inexpensive to make but it is very effective.
 I’ve seen it get rid of bruises and pain overnight.

 - 1 tablespoon of dried Arnica flowers